Anello-Photonics/docs-A1/getting_started.rst

 Finally, the EVK ships with an in-vehicle power adaptor.
 If the in-vehicle power adaptor is used, please ensure the plug is securely and fully inserted.
-Alternatively, cut-off in-vehicle power adaptor and connect the red and black power lines to a stable source of power in the range of 8 to 30V dc.
+Alternatively, cut-off in-vehicle power adaptor and connect the red and black power lines to a stable source of power in the range of 8 to 30 VDC.

 Once the Anello A-1 is properly installed in the vehicle, you are ready to collect data.
 Unlike other systems, the Anello A-1 does not require an extensive driving calibration prior to usage.
 However, the